YanSongCode/PredDBR/README.md

 	"PDNA-335" represents the models constrcuted on dataset PDNA-335

-	b.the path of prediction result: "Folder path to save the relevant files"/PredDBR_Prod".
+	b.the path of prediction result: "{Folder path to save the process files and result file}/PredDBR_Prod".

 	c. give an example:
 		java -jar PredDBR.jar 1A02_F RRIRRERNKMAAAKSRNRRRELTDTLQAETDQLEDEKSALQTEIANLLKEKEK ./result  PDNA-543